kossnocorp/frames/doc/core/launcher.md

 If you are using [Ruby on Rails integration](https://github.com/kossnocorp/frames/blob/master/doc/rails.md) you don't need to do anything.

-In case when you need to customize list of used [Frames modules](https://github.com/kossnocorp/frames/blob/master/doc/modules.md) or if you want to use your custom launcher you have to put launcher file require to your file to core modules manifest.
+In case if you need to customize a list of used [Frames modules](https://github.com/kossnocorp/frames/blob/master/doc/modules.md) or if you want to use your custom launcher you have to put launcher file require to your file to core modules manifest.